Department of Mathematics / Computer Science

 Opportunities for graduate work in data science

-The Department of Mathematics and Computer Science offers a unique 4+1 program, which allows you to begin taking graduate-level classes in your senior year at Saint Mary’s to receive your Master of Science in Data Science with just one additional year of study.
-Any one of the math majors prepares you to be eligible for this program.
+The Department of Mathematics and Computer Science offers a unique Master of Science in Data Science degree.
+There is a special 4+1 option offered to Saint Mary's undergraduates, which allows you to begin taking graduate level classes in your senior year to receive your graduate degree with just one addition year of study.
 You'll expand on your undergraduate coursework to develop a strong quantitative base — an enduring skill set in an ever-changing world — that will allow you to take on complex data challenges now and in the future.

-Research and preparation for a career in math and computer sicence
+Research and preparation for a career in math and computer science

 The math and computer science faculty are engaging in unique research endeavors and students are invited to join them on their projects.
 Whether during the semester or over the summer, you will have the opportunity to conduct research with a faculty member and present that research on campus and at conferences around the country.

 Monica McGrath ’19, a Statistical and Actuarial Mathematics (SAM) major, worked with Professor Jacob Duncan in summer 2017 on a research project titled, “Modeling Addiction Relapse-Recovery Cycling, Case Study: Alcoholism.”
 The research duo received a SISTAR Grant from the College to help fund the project.

 Through your courses you'll develop strong quantitative skills, think clearly and critically about complex problems, and gain experience in mathematical and statistical model-building.
 You will use creativity, analysis, and logic as you learn to synthesize ideas, make decisions, and communicate your results with precision.
 Use your mathematics degree to predict the course of diseases, to study the brain by mapping neurons or sequence genes.
 Businesses and government use this information for strategic planning and data mining.
 Even the entertainment industry uses computational mathematics for use in computer animation and digital imaging.
 The possibilities are endless.